Magic Square

 Do not return a value, just modify the square in-place.

-Beware, my magic squares may contain any natural number (> 0
+Beware, my magic squares may contain any natural number (> 0), I do

 Examples